All in One View

 We will publish learning evaluation materials here including a SCORM file with a CANVAS quiz.
 The CANVAS quiz will contain links to answer keys for coding interactives that will be accessible only to instructors.

-We should figure out a system for providing answer keys to instructors for coding interactives or another learning evaluatin activity that doesn’t use Canvas.
+We are also developing a system for providing answer keys to instructors for coding interactives and other learning evaluation activities that doesn’t use Canvas.